 How Is EOS Doing Now?
 Is EOS Bearish Or Bullish?

 The current price of EOS today is $1 per EOS token.
 Unfortunately, the cryptocurrency is now considered more of a niche investment and isn’t popular among the crypto crowd, the development community, or institutional investors.

 The trend has been bearish in EOS since 2018, with a strong expectation for the decline to continue.
 However, because so many investors are so bearish on EOS, and with prices retracing back to post-ICO support levels, EOS could experience a bullish contrarian rally or a short squeeze.

 EOS could also grow as part of overall cryptocurrency industry growth.
 After a huge collapse in the cryptocurrency market, traders are recommended to wait until a new uptrend is validated by rising volume and returning interest before adding EOS to their portfolio.

-The altcoin EOS has had a very challenging 2022 like other cryptocurrencies, but the ongoing crypto winter could soon be over or already is.
-The below chart displays automated EOS price predictions month-by-month for 2022.
+The altcoin EOS has had a very challenging 2022, like other cryptocurrencies, but the ongoing crypto winter could soon be over, with the market showing some signs of relief and others calling for the bottom.
+The below chart displays automated EOS price predictions month-by-month for 2023.

 Long-Term EOS Price Prediction 2023, 2024, & 2025